What goes into writing a Pinterest profile? Probably more than you think.

 Your Pinterest description has just 160 characters to explain who you are, what you do, and convince people to follow you.
 And the easiest way to do that is to write how you help.
 Are you a coach?
 Great — what problems do you help solve?
 Are you a blogger?
 Then write what people will learn from your blog.
 An advocate for something?
 Awesome!!
 Be sure to include how you are advocating for your audience.

 The real trick is to make sure that your Pinterest profile explains who you are without spelling it out for everyone.
 You don’t get a lot of space here (only 160 characters, remember?), so you don’t want to waste any of that by saying “I am a blogger” or “I am a coach.”
 Don’t write it, just prove it by letting people know what they will get by following you.

-Take a look at our profile for example.
-We are social marketing coaches…what will you get from following us on Pinterest?
+Take a look at my profile for example.
+I am a social marketing strategist…what will you get from following me on Pinterest?

-- Learn how to use social media for small business
+- Learn how to use social media for business

 - Use that knowledge to boost sales and gain new clients

 - Instagram Marketing

 You’ll notice, I skipped over “I am a social marketing strategist” (it’s in my title) and the “I work with direct sellers” (also in my title) and the “I’ll teach you how to…” bits and we went straight for the keywords people search for.
 In fact, I’ve used specific keywords throughout my profile to help make sure that my profile comes up whenever people are searching on Pinterest:

 Bonus number 4 — claim your Website!